-Up-to-date information on deregistered chemicals, new off-labels, emergency use authorisations and new plant protection products(PPP's)
+Up-to-date information on deregistered chemicals, off-labels, emergency use authorisations and plant protection products(PPP's)

 Signum off-labels have been updated covering both food and ornamentals.